Gasoline Volume Sales and our Changing Culture

 The Department of Energy's Energy Information Administration (EIA) monthly data on volume sales is several weeks old when it released.
-The latest numbers, through mid-March, are now available.
+The latest numbers, through mid-April, are now available.
 However, despite the lag, this report offers an interesting perspective on fascinating aspects of the US economy.
 Gasoline prices and increases in fuel efficiency are important factors, but there are also some significant demographic and cultural dynamics in this data series.

 The next chart includes an overlay of real monthly retail gasoline prices, all grades and formulations, adjusted for inflation using the Consumer Price Index (the red line).
 We've shortened the timeline to start with EIA price series, which dates from August 1990.
 The retail prices are updated weekly, so the price series is the more current of the two.

 Some of the past shrinkage in sales can be attributed to more fuel-efficient cars.
 But that presumably would be relatively small over shorter time frames and would be offset to some extent by population growth.
 For some specifics on fuel efficiency, see the Eco-Driving Index for new vehicles developed by the University of Michigan Transportation Research Institute.
 However, if we look at Edmunds.com for data on the top 10 best-selling vehicles, energy efficiency doesn't seem to be the key decision factor, to judge from the percentage of pickup trucks and of SUVs.

 Average Daily Volume Sales Per Capita

 In addition to improvements in fuel efficiency, the decline in gasoline consumption is attributable in large part to some powerful secular changes in US demographics and cultural in general: